vibhorgupta-gh/shinigami/README.md

   #### Installation and Setup

-  - To install the dependencies, navigate to project root and run `npm install`.
+  - To install the dependencies, navigate to project root and `npm install`.

-  - To run the server, run `npm run start`
+  - To run the server, `npm run start`

   #### Testing